 Imagine the possibilities you have in a world where you decide on everything and have all the perceptions to experience that world of yours… Got it?
 Now add here that in this state you have a direct access to your creativity, your thinking is not obstructed by routines and your subconsciousness is not so sub anymore.
 The possibilities and implementations are a subject for an article of its own.

-Episodes of SP can last up to a few minutes.
+Episodes of sleep paralysis can last up to a few minutes.
 As awful as it sounds, it’s completely harmless and only is frightening, when you don’t know about its nature.
 It is also closely related to Lucid Dreaming.

-Both LD and SP are happening on a verge between REM sleep and being awake.
+Both lucid dreaming and sleep paralysis are happening on a verge between REM sleep and being awake.
 It’s a borderland of the two states, where you can be at the same time in a dream and having an awake consciousness, while also having your muscle functions switched off.

-Whatever your actions are from that moment, it can be called a LD, but also an Astral Projection or Astral Travel.
+Whatever your actions are from that moment, it can be called a lucid dreaming, but also an astral projection or astral travel.

 All of it can also happen without any intention from your side.
 It happens quite common to people with sleep problems.
 Having a hard time to fall asleep means that your mind pendulate many times between being close to a dream and waking up again and so on.
 At some point you can enter that borderland without realizing it and feeling being separated from your body.